robin-raymond/zax.io/casting.md

 ### Casting as `default`

 The `deep`, `last`, and `move` qualifiers can be reset to their default qualification state by casting `as default` on a type.
 These qualifiers become converted to `shallow`, `lease`, or `copy` as appropriate.
 This allows for qualifications to become easily stripped from an input argument type in a generic fashion.
-Since `shallow`, `last`, `move`, `shallow`, `lease`, and `copy` are all mutually exclusive, casting using `as default` simplifies the qualification reset process.
+Since `shallow`, `last`, `move`, `deep`, `lease`, and `copy` are all mutually exclusive, casting using `as default` simplifies the qualification reset process.

 ````zax
 print final : ()(...) = {